vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/06/066/09_pra_chitramarkaM.md

 Bring forward a brilliant chant for the singing, swift, self-strong  Marut(-troop).
 Those who overpower powers with power, before (those) combatants  the earth trembles, o Agni.
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+For the switch between singular reference to the Marut collectivity in ab and plural reference to the same group in cd, see disc. ad 3cd.

+A particularly insistent etym. figure in c: sáhāṃsi sáhasā sáhante.
+The metrical irreg. of the pāda, with a likely rest at 5 (so Holland & van Nooten Rig Veda edition), after sáhāṃsi, may draw attention to it.

+On the address to Agni in d, see comm. ad 10.
 </details>

 <details><summary>+Griffith</summary>